Knighton910/autonomous-cars/README.md

+## this project is built with Ajax and json for dynamic change.

 ## What we are doing is displaying the available autonomous cars
 # and the available charging ports for these cars around the city of san diego.
 Still a work in progress, right now I'm trying to figure out how to make this run